publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch64/m__us_usc_t22_s5506.md

     (b) __Criteria for Department of State staffing at disaster site__

         Not later than 60 days after November 16, 1990, the Secretary of State shall promulgate criteria for Department of State staffing of disaster sites abroad.
-Such criteria shall define responsibility for staffing decisions and shall consider the deployment of crisis teams under subsection (d) of this section.
+Such criteria shall define responsibility for staffing decisions and shall consider the deployment of crisis teams under subsection (d).
 The Secretary of State shall promptly issue such rules and guidelines as are necessary to implement criteria developed pursuant to this subsection.

     (c) __State Department ombudsman__